RES current activities

 - Atlante at the Technological Institute of the Canary Islands (ITC)

 The systems provide a percentage of their total computational power.
-The total computational power is up to more than 1500 TFLOP/s.
+The total computational power is near 1600 TFLOP/s.

 The Access Committee is the only that evaluates the received activities.
 It is constituted by four members: